Divorce and Women: One Woman’s Journey

-It is easier to discuss divorce and divorce than ever before
+It’s easier to divorce than ever before.

-In this paradigm, there is no growth only shrinking and apologizing until a woman decides she is worth something.
+In this paradigm, there is no growth: only shrinking and apologizing until a woman decides she is worth something.

 This film is for you.

 Divorce is valid.
 Whether it was thrown at us or we were the initiator, divorce can be the catalyst and the means for expansion as we become more empowered and more willing to risk our one precious life.
-Divorce can be about women wanting something different for their children.
-And women wanting something different for ourselves.
+Divorce can be about women wanting something different for their children—and women wanting something different for ourselves.